verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

-Here is an example ConfigMap.
+Here is an example dashboard ConfigMap.

 ```
 apiVersion: v1